Bruce Johnston (criminal): Early years

-Bruce Johnston was a son of Louise and James Johnston, Sr. Along with his brother James, Jr., he was raised by his grandmother Harriet Steffy and great aunt Sarah Martin.
+Bruce Johnston was a son of Louise and James Johnston, Sr. Along with his brother James Jr., he was raised by his grandmother Harriet Steffy and great aunt Sarah Martin.
 Neither of the boys started associating with their father until a few years before Bruce began his criminal activities.

 Gang

 He founded and led the Johnston Gang, which had a wide network and operated primarily in Chester County, according to a 1980 Pennsylvania Crime Commission report.
-He and the Johnston Gang also committed crimes in Lancaster County on several occasions and even crossed the state lines that bordered Maryland and Delaware.
-They primarily engaged in theft, stealing items that ranged from antiques to drugs.
+He and the Johnston Gang, which included his brothers David and Norman, also committed crimes in Lancaster County on several occasions and crossed state lines into neighboring Maryland and Delaware.
+They primarily engaged in theft: stealing jewelry, cash, and other valuables from safes; farm and lawn tractors; sports equipment; antiques and cars from country estates; and other items that could be sold off for profit.

 In each break-in or theft, gang members used their skills in picking locks, cracking safes, and disarming or averting security systems.
 They used walkie-talkies and police scanners.
 While doing a job in one part of the county, they would divert the state police by making a false report of criminal activities elsewhere.

+Bruce, David, and Norman Johnston were referred to by neighbors as the "bad Johnston brothers", while three other brothers were known as the "good Johnstons".